 - This Guide will be used as a tool to inform a long-term base need for Engines and Duty Officers during declared Fire Season.
-Engines are the primary SCOFMP initial attack resource and thus engines along with Duty Officers are the only measured elements within this Guide. - SCOFMP overall response capacity and other resource availability will be captured on the combined SCOFMP Resource Totals table found on the Daily Staffing Page on the LIFC web site found at https://scofmp.org/staff.shtml - The numbers captured in the SCOFMP Resource Totals table will be updated daily using the "available" resources section of Daily Staffing. - Weekly calls will be held during fire season to validate local resource availability relative to long-term Draw Down levels and discuss Step-Up actions needed to meet or exceed minimum resource capability relative to current and expected fire workload. - The SCOFMP Preparedness Level was used for long-term Draw Down analysis because it incorporates relatively stable fire danger indices (ERC) together with measures of current and expected fire workload and resource commitment.
+Engines are the primary SCOFMP initial attack resource and thus engines along with Duty Officers are the only measured elements within this Guide. - Following pre-season interagency discussion, it was agreed that other types of suppression capable resources (Dozers, Crews, Aviation, etc.) may be considered towards minimum number of engines on an individual resource basis. - SCOFMP overall response capacity and other resource availability will be captured on the combined SCOFMP Resource Totals table found on the Daily Staffing Page on the LIFC web site found at https://scofmp.org/staff.shtml.
+The numbers captured in the SCOFMP Resource Totals table will be updated daily using the "available" resources section of Daily Staffing. - Weekly calls will be held during fire season to validate local Preparedness Levels and resource availability relative to long-term Draw Down levels and discuss Step-Up actions needed to meet or exceed minimum resource capability relative to current and expected fire workload. - The SCOFMP Preparedness Level was used for long-term Draw Down analysis because it incorporates relatively stable fire danger indices (ERC) together with measures of current and expected fire workload and resource commitment.

-SCOFMP PREPAREDNESS LEVEL PL 1 PL 2 PL 3 PL 4/5 Minimum Engines Available 12 or More 18 or More 24 or More 34 or More Duty Officers 7 or more 7 or More 7 or More 7 or More
+SCOFMP PREPAREDNESS LEVEL PL 1 PL 2 PL 3 PL 4/5 Minimum Engines Available 12 or More 18 or More 24 or More 30 or More Duty Officers 7 or more 7 or More 7 or More 7 or More

-SCOFMP controlled engines that are available only to the SCOFMP area are counted towards the minimum.
-Engines that are immediately available or committed to areas outside of SCOFMP should not be counted.
+\ SCOFMP controlled engines that are available only to the SCOFMP area are counted towards the minimum.
+Engines that are committed or made available to areas outside of SCOFMP should not be counted.

-Duty Officer minimums within this document are the same throughout fire season and only include minimum numbers needed for USFS, BLM, CLP, and USFWS combined.
+\\ Duty Officer minimums within this document are the same throughout fire season and only include minimum numbers needed for USFS, BLM, CLNP, and USFWS combined.